burtenshaw/wingspan/readme.md

 - predict number of spans [ to be ensembled with other numerical tasks]
 - ~ 0.97 on nspan prediction
+- overfitting on 1 - add class weights

 ## predict span start